frictionlessdata/frictionless-py/docs/guides/validation-guide.md

 ## Available Checks

 > Note that only the Baseline Check is enabled by default.
 Other built-in checks need to be activated as shown below.
+See [Validation Checks](validation-checks.md) for a list of available checks.

 There are various validation checks included in the core Frictionless Framework along with an ability to create custom checks.
 You can provide a list of checks where individual checks are in the form of:
 - a dict: `{'code': 'code', 'option1': 'value1'}`